nativai/collabmd/README.md

 - **Local-files-first** — your filesystem remains the source of truth
 - **Realtime collaboration** — multiple people can edit the same file at the same time via Yjs
 - **Markdown with context** — live preview, wiki-links, backlinks, outline, quick switcher, and scroll sync
+- **Source-anchored comments** — comment on lines or selected text with inline markers, preview bubbles, and thread cards
 - **Collaboration built in** — collaborator presence, follow mode, and team chat
 - **Diagram-friendly** — Mermaid fences and standalone `.mmd` / `.mermaid`, PlantUML `.puml` / `.plantuml`, and `.excalidraw` support
 - **Easy browser access** — optional Cloudflare Tunnel support makes a running session easy to share